Undivided Resources

 Be mindful of hospital culture

-Connect with nurses and hospital staff
+Connect with nurses and other staff

 Come prepared with your expertise on your child